Polymer Clay Domed Studs, Metallic Inlay, and Gilded Details

 Many domed studs benefit from a flat tile under them.

-The tile can help keep the back calmer while the front curve cures.
+The tile can help keep the back more even while the front curve cures.
 If the back bows or rocks, the post-assembly step gets harder and the studs may need more post-placement testing before they are worn or gifted.

 Attach Posts After Cure